knz/programming-in-c/assignments/2_insertion_sort/README.rst

 - -0,5pt if your program misbehaves on zero-sized inputs.
 - -0,5pt if your program misbehaves when the last line does not terminate with a newline character.
 - -1pt if ``valgrind`` reports errors while running your program.
-  Valgrind and the address sanitizer don't like each other so temporarily remove the ``-fsanitize=address`` flags from the Makefile when you test your code with ``valgrind``.
+  Valgrind and the address sanitizer don't play well together so temporarily remove the ``-fsanitize=address`` flags from the Makefile when testing your code with ``valgrind``.
 - -1pt if ``clang -W -Wall`` reports warnings when compiling your code.
 - between -1pt and 1pt for codestyle